By: HISTORY.com Editors

 Buddhism Beliefs and Practices

-Some key Buddhism beliefs include:
+Some key Buddhist beliefs include:

 • Followers of Buddhism don’t acknowledge a supreme god or deity.
-They instead focus on achieving enlightenment—a state of inner peace and wisdom.
+They instead focus on achieving enlightenment, a state of inner peace and wisdom.
 When followers reach this spiritual echelon, they’re said to have experienced nirvana.

 • The path to enlightenment is attained by utilizing morality, meditation and wisdom.
 Buddhists often meditate because they believe it helps awaken truth.